 - If a conservative doesn’t like a talk show host, he switches channels.
 Liberals demand that those they don’t like be shut down.

 - If a conservative is a non-believer, he doesn’t go to church.
 A liberal non-believer wants any mention of God and Jesus silenced.

 - If a conservative decides he needs health care, he goes about shopping for it, or finds a job that provides it.
 Liberals demand that the rest of us pay for theirs.

 - If a conservative is down-and-out, he thinks about how to better his situation.
 A liberal looks for someone to take care of him.

 - If a conservative doesn’t like a memorial statue, he accepts it for its historic or artistic value.
 If a liberal doesn’t like it, he will demand that it be torn down.

 - If a conservative doesn’t like something that happened in the past, he will make sure it doesn’t happen again.
-A liberal will erase it from the history books. (“Those who fail to learn from the mistakes of history are doomed to repeat them.”)
+A liberal will try to rewrite what happened or erase it from the history books.

 Can you think of any other examples?
 Leave a comment!